SORACOM files for listing on the Tokyo Stock Exchange - ExBulletin

 From day one, Soracom has been on a mission to provide a global connectivity platform that accelerates speed to market for teams building the connected world of tomorrow and helps them pursue success forever. any scale.

 To further accelerate its own business growth and global expansion, Soracom has begun preparations for a potential public offering in 2020.
-KDDI and SORACOM describe this as a swing-by IPO, in which a startup grows with the backing from a larger company before the public offering. , as if a space probe were accelerating using the gravitational mass of a planet.
-With appropriate corporate governance systems now in place and a demonstrated ability to manage independently, Soracom has now applied to list its shares on the Tokyo Stock Exchange.
+KDDI and SORACOM describe this as a “swing-by” IPO, in which a startup grows with the backing of a larger company before a public offering, as if a space probe were accelerating using the gravitational mass of a planet.
+With appropriate corporate governance systems now in place and a demonstrated ability for independent management, Soracom has now applied to list its shares on the Tokyo Stock Exchange.

 Prior to such listing, it is necessary to obtain listing approval from the Tokyo Stock Exchange and full review by the Japan Exchange Regulation.
 This application does not establish any specific commitments regarding the availability or timing of announcements.